-Regardless of being a consumer or a business operator, almost everyone nowadays is acquainted with things like mobile devices, mobile consumer apps, or even mobile POS.
-In this era where everything is transforming toward the mobile version, mobile commerce was born as a more flexible and versatile form of electronic commerce (e-commerce).
-And the retail space has been witnessing rapidly growing mobile commerce trends lately.
+Regardless of whether you are a consumer or a business operator, almost everyone nowadays is acquainted with things like mobile devices, mobile consumer apps, or even mobile POS.
+In this era where everything is transforming toward the mobile version, mobile commerce was born as a more flexible and versatile electronic commerce (e-commerce).
+The retail space has been witnessing rapidly growing mobile commerce trends lately.

 But what is mobile commerce?
 And does it matter to businesses?
 In today’s article, we will assist you in finding the answers to these questions.

 Mobile commerce refers to the buying and selling of goods and services through mobile devices such as smartphones and tablets.
 Mobile commerce is like the mobile version of e-commerce.
 It allows customers to do their shopping online without any desktop computer needed.

 Mobile commerce includes in-app purchasing, mobile banking, virtual marketplace apps like the Amazon mobile app, or a digital wallet like Apple Pay.

 A previous study has shown that 70% of mobile searches go into action within an hour of the search.
 Accordingly, mobile commerce benefits businesses in many ways: